team23/b5/docs/04_config.md

 ```

 **Note:** We recommend using `application` as the base key for all application-specific (database connection,
 application paths, …) configuration.

-**Note:** The application configuration might be used to generate the configuration files neccessary for the
+**Note:** The application configuration might be used to generate the configuration files necessary for the
 project.
 See [the template module](modules/template.md).

 ## Accessing the config in your own code (gulp, fabric, …)